 about Indian clothes in general.

-The Navajos did not traditionally wear Indian headdresses.
+The Navajos did not traditionally wear an Indian headdress.

 Navajo men usually wore cloth headbands tied around their foreheads instead.

 Both men and women wore their hair gathered into a figure-eight shaped bun called a

 tsiyeel, though some Navajo men did begin cutting their